thekaranacharya/llm-fine-tuning/README.md

-# Parameter Efficient Fine-Tuning (PEFT) Techniques: A Comparison
+# Parameter Efficient Fine-Tuning (PEFT) Techniques for LLMs: A Comparative Study

 This project provides a detailed, from-scratch exploration and implementation of three popular PEFT techniques for fine-tuning large language models: